unitejs/cli/docs/roadmap.md

 ## General

-* Add root README.md info about www, packages, CI integration
 * Add JSON parser that can accept comments
 * Convert gulp scripts to TypeScript with compile steps
 * Create source/unit/e2e tests from descriptor language to avoid massive repetition

-## Documentation

-* Web site cheat sheet for other CLIs
-* Compatability Matrix

-## Assets

-* Add additional assets that are copied to dist e.g. web.config, .well-known folder

-## Build Configurations

-* Allow buildConfiguration variables to reference local file instead of embedded values in unite.json

 ## Engine Pipeline

-* **Make pluggable from other npm modules**
+* Make pluggable from other npm modules
-* **Separate the application framework pipeline steps into their own repos**
+* Separate the application framework pipeline steps into their own repos

-## Tasks

-* Add package view task so you can see which files get included in bundling

 ## Licenses